Blog

 Employer Requirements

-Under New York's Lactation Accomodation requirements, employers are required to provide reasonable unpaid break time for their employees to express breast milk, up to three years following childbirth.
-Employees may also use paid break time if they wish.
+Under New York's Lactation Accommodation requirements, employers are required to provide up to 30 minutes of paid break time for their employees to express breast milk, up to three years following childbirth.

-It is also important that employers understand it is required to inform employees and new hires of their rights under this law.
+It is also important that employers understand it is required to inform employees and new hires of their rights under this law, which can be done via an employee handbook.

 Lactation Room Requirements